AlexsLemonade/training-modules/docker-install/README.md

 ![Mac Docker Log In](screenshots/mac-03-dockerlogin.png)
 5. Click the whale icon in the taskbar and go to Preferences.
 ![Mac preferences](screenshots/mac-preferences.png)
 6. Increase the resources available to Docker.
 For reference, we've found that 2 CPUs and 6 GB of RAM on a quad-core with 8 GB of RAM total works for the workshop offerings.
-If you are able to provide more resources, do so.
+If you are able to provide more than 8GB of RAM, do so.
+However, be careful not to allot your computer's maximum RAM capacity.
 ![Mac advanced](screenshots/mac-advanced-settings.png)
 7. Click the whale icon in the taskbar.
 Click the Kitematic menu entry.
 ![Mac Kitematic Round 1](screenshots/mac-04-kitematic.png)